Glossary

 If a voter does not mark their ballot and places it in the ballot box, the ballot will be considered unmarked.

-After polls close on election night, unofficial results are posted as they are reported to give the number of votes cast for each candidate.
+After polls close on election night, unofficial results are reported to give the number of votes cast for each candidate.
 These do not include poll-by-poll results.

-Anyone eligible to vote in an Ontario election can choose to vote by mail.
+Anyone eligible to vote in an Ontario provincial election can choose to vote by mail.
+Once a vote by mail application has been approved, that is the only way the elector can vote in that election.

 By applying to vote by mail, you are requesting that a voting kit with a write-in ballot be mailed to you.
 You are responsible for ensuring that the completed write-in ballot is received by Elections Ontario by 6 PM (Eastern Time) on election day.